googlicius/file-storage/README.md

 ## Obtain disk instance:

-If you want to interact with a specific disk instead of the default, use `disk` method to get that instance:
+To interact with a specific disk instead of the default, use `disk` method to get that instance:

 ```javascript
 Storage.disk('local').get('/path/to/local/my-image.png');